portlandcodeschool/ruby-on-rails-2013Q3/week04/code_challenge03/code_challenge_03.md

 0. Benchmark the performance of the respondent detail page when it has to display the details of the 500th respondent.

-Once we have this data, we can demonstrate where the slowness is coming from and, as an added bonus, we can get rid of that idiot Christophe.
+Once we have this data, we can demonstrate where the slowness is coming from and, as an added bonus, we can help Christophe buy a vowel and learn why a database is a better idea.

 Thanks for putting up with these shenanigans.